Melon-ali/-review-website/README.md

-# Getting Started with Create React App
+# Generel Education

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [General Education](https://loving-volhard-d1d936.netlify.app/).

 ## Available Scripts

+- This is my general education
+- We are given high quality education here
-In the project directory, you can run:
+- And at the end of each of our batches everyone is given a certificate In the project directory, you can run:

 ### `npm start`